-The activities and resources provided here represent materials developed by the Possible Worlds team to help teacher-participants of the field studies integrate the digital games into their customary teaching of electricity.
+The activities and resources provided here represent materials developed by the Possible Worlds and Analogy Mapping Study teams to help teacher-participants of the field studies integrate the digital games into their customary teaching of electricity.

-This is a suggested sequence for integrating Monster Music into the topic of electricity.
-It was developed and refined during the classroom field-testing of the digital game
+This is a suggested sequence for integrating the Monster Music game into the topic of electricity.
+It was developed and refined during the classroom field-testing of the digital game and supporting materials.

 This activity provides students with a kinesthetic opportunity to see the difference between flow by connection rather than by movement through space.